-RNA is not only a carrier of genetic information, it is also a catalyst and can function as a guide in protein complexes processing or regulating other RNA molecules.
-Dr. Tuschl is investigating different gene regulatory mechanisms that are triggered by double-stranded RNA and RNA-binding proteins in mostly human cells, with the goal of developing a new generation of therapeutic treatments for genetic diseases.
+RNA functions not only as a carrier of genetic information, but also as a catalyst and guide for the processing or regulation of other RNA molecules.
+Tuschl is investigating gene-regulatory mechanisms that include non-coding RNA and RNA-binding proteins in human cells, with the goal of developing treatments for genetic diseases.

-microRNAs are made from larger RNA precursors containing about 30 base pair stem-loops.
-These microRNAs are involved in many biological processes and are even expressed in viruses — in particular, members of the herpesvirus family — by controlling messenger RNA stability and translation of hundreds of messenger RNA targets. piRNAs are specifically expressed in male and female germ line cells and are required for normal germ cell development.
-Although researchers know that knocking out the piwi genes in mice causes male infertility, the targets and molecular function of piRNAs remain unknown.
-Efforts to characterize their biogenesis and targets are ongoing but are hampered by the lack of cell lines expressing piRNAs.
+piRNAs are specifically expressed in male and female germ line cells and are required for normal germ cell development.
+Although researchers know that knocking out the piwi protein-coding genes in mice causes male infertility, the targets and molecular function of piRNAs remain unknown.
+Efforts to characterize their biogenesis and targets are ongoing.

-In a broader perspective, messenger RNAs interact during their life cycle in a sequence-specific manner with a large number of small RNA-containing ribonucleoprotein complexes (RNPs) as well as directly with RNA-binding proteins (RBPs).
-In order to understand these regulatory networks, the Tuschl lab has developed experimental approaches to precisely define the binding sites of RBPs and RNPs on messenger RNAs and their precursors.
-Current studies focus on characterizing RBPs where mutations are known causes of genetic diseases, such as fragile X mental retardation and amyotrophic lateral sclerosis.
-The identification of their messenger RNA targets sheds light on their function and may lead to the design of new therapeutic agents.
+During its life cycle, messenger RNA interacts in a sequence-specific manner with many ribonucleoprotein complexes (RNPs) and RNA-binding proteins (RBPs).
+In order to understand these complex regulatory networks, the Tuschl lab has developed experimental approaches to precisely define the binding sites of RNPs and RBPs on coding and non-coding RNA and its precursors.
+Current studies focus on characterizing RBPs implicated in genetic diseases such as fragile X syndrome as well as those with unknown functions.
+The identification of RNA interaction networks sheds light on the biological function of these proteins and may contribute to the design of new therapeutic agents for controlling gene expression.